STEPHEN HEMELT — No mercy for those who steal during pandemic - Port Arthur News

 With that being understood, I’m more concerned with the allegations than the individual names.
 It’s the audacity that bothers me so much, knowing family members of mine and many close to me are suffering some of the worst financial hardships of their lifetime due to COVID-19.

-One of the more attention-grabbing headlines made this week by the Justice Department was the arrest of Josh Bellamy, a veteran NFL wide receiver implicated for his role in the alleged scheme to defraud $24 million in COVID-19 relief.
+One of the more attention-grabbing headlines made last week by the Justice Department was the arrest of Josh Bellamy, a veteran NFL wide receiver implicated for his role in the alleged scheme to defraud $24 million in COVID-19 relief.

 Bellamy, who was cut by the New York Jets Sept.
 8, signed a two-year, $5 million contract last year.